Documentation Index

 • Between (inclusive)

-Number condition with Equal To selected in drop-down.
+Number condition with Equal To selected in dropdown.

 You are able to add as many conditional logic rules as desired, but they will follow these same logical rules.